About Alex

 Q: How will your identity as both a student and Division One athlete prepare you to achieve career goals?

 A: The biggest lesson I've learned as an athlete is to put one hundred percent effort into everything I do.
 I am on the ice competing with teammates, and I am also in the classroom working with my peers.
 I give everything I have to whatever I do.
 Through my sports background, I've developed a skillset that I transfer to my identity as a student today and my future as an investment banker.
 I balance my commitments while still putting in effort and showing up for myself, my peers, and my teammates.
-As I progress in my career, I will utilize the lessons I've learned to help me succeed.
+As I progress in my career, I'll utilize the lessons I've learned to help me succeed.

 Q: Tell us about your student experience at D'Amore-McKim?

 A: My experience as a student at D'Amore-McKim has been really fulfilling.
 I've had a great support system, been academically challenged, and learned a lot.
-D'Amore-McKim has been supportive as I balanced time commitments and worked to achieve career aspirations.
-My advisor and professors have offered their advice and encouraged me along the way.
-I can't imagine being at any other school.
+The D'Amore-McKim community has been supportive as I balanced my commitments as an athlete and worked to achieve career aspirations.
+I spend five or six hours on the rink a day and travel for games.
+I've learned to manage my time and communicate with my professors and advisors when I needed flexibility.

 Q: How has your degree prepared you for your full-time position after graduation?